Otto-AA/aw-watcher-terminal/docs/Writing_a_watcher.md

 #### preclose hook

 In some shells you can do this with the `trap` command, others probably have an in-built command for that.
-If none of these is available you _could_ try to check if this specific process ended in an interval or set up a listener (But this seems a bit overkill.
+If none of these is available you _could_ try to check if this specific process ended in an interval or set up a listener (But this seems a bit overkill).

 ## Tips